 22. The Wind

 Lizzy Macklin makes her way across the Western Frontier with her husband.
 He spends a mammoth amount of time away and she spends much of her’s alone.
 So many movies set on the Western plains tell the stories of the menfolk and this one tells the story of what it was like for the women.
 The intricate and purposeful woven time splices used to tell this particular story was beautifully orchestrated.
 The score was brilliant and this feature-length film was a directorial and writer debut for both Emma Tammi and Teresa Sutherland.
+One of the best psychological thrillers with a dash of horror.

 The final chapter in the Shyalaman trilogy about superheroes with a difference.
 Unbreakable, Split and Glass follow David Dunn, Kevin Crumb and Mr. Glass across three films ending with a fitting conclusion.
 The casting is amazing and I can watch this and remember that Bruce Willis does do good work.
+Definitely one of the best thrillers to set your eyeballs on.

 24. Culture Shock

 An anthology series installment, from Hulu’s Into the Dark with Culture Shock.
 This movie played at a bunch of film festivals and was written and directed by Gigi Saul Guerrero.
 Marisol (Martha Higareda) wants a better life for herself and her unborn baby and to do that she needs to cross the border into the USA.
 A brilliantly told multifaceted story about whether the grass is really greener on the other side.
+Lots of horror elements in one of the best thrillers to come out of 2019.

 25. Striking Vipers